Byron Bear – Free Crochet Pattern

 SC2tog (using invisible decrease method): Insert hook into front loop of the first stitch.
 Insert hook into front loop of second stitch.
 Yarn over.
 Draw through the first two loops on hook.
 Yarn over.
 Draw through both loops on hook.

-• Legs, body, head, and snout all require full stuffing.
-Stuff as you work to ensure each piece is completely filled.
+- Legs, body, head, and snout all require full stuffing.
+Stuff each piece as you work to ensure the piece is completely filled.
 Only add a small amount of stuffing to the arms, within the hand area.
 Do not add stuffing to the ears.

 Arms (make 2)